Oracle Red Bull Racing score 1-2 finish at Bahrain Grand Prix

 World’s fastest filming drone chases Max Verstappen

-Fast laps like you've never seen before – take flight with a drone that matches F1 car speeds of 300kph-plus.
+Fast laps like you've never seen before – take flight with a drone that keeps up with F1 car speeds of 300kph+.

 9. Where to next, and what do I need to know?